-What are my rights if I am made redundant?
+What is redundancy and what are my rights?

 Even if a company is insolvent and is shutting down, there is still a consultation process.

-What redundancy pay am I entitled to?
+What redundancy pay will you get?

-If you have worked continuously for your employer for two years or more, you have the legal right to redundancy pay.
-There is a statutory minimum but some employment contracts and employers are more generous.
+If you've worked continuously for your employer for two years or more, you have the legal right to redundancy pay.

-The amount is calculated from your age, length of continuous service, and current salary.
+The amount depends on your age, length of continuous service, and current salary.
 You will get at least:

 - Half a week's pay for each full year worked when you're under 22